CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 ## Let's Get Started with Azure Portal

-1. In the JumpVM, click on **Azure portal** shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on **Azure Portal** shortcut of Microsoft Edge browser which is created on desktop.

    ![](../media/gs-8.png)